 Start noticing prices

 In the days or weeks before the big holiday dinner, start watching the prices at a few nearby grocery stores.
 Maybe the local market has a good price on fresh veggies, while the supermarket up the street would be a good place to stock up on pumpkin pie mix and other canned essentials.
-If you take the time to decide which stores offer the best prices for each item, you could save yourself dozens.
+If you take the time to decide which stores offer the best prices for each item, you could save yourself quite a bit over regular retail prices.

 If you’re making dinner, make a list